ZsigmondKN/cinema-ticket-api/README.md

 # Cinema Ticket API

+## Overview

+This was an early backend project completed as part of a guided practical during my initial learning of Java, REST APIs, and database integration.

+The goal was to understand how to build a simple CRUD API, connect it to a database, and test endpoints using tools like Postman.

 ## Explanation
 I have created an API that allows you to create, store, view, modify and delete a cinema ticket in a database.
 I have created this API project to showcase my knowledge of Java, Spring, databases and the interactions between them.